aesthetic-suite/framework/docs/style/api.md

 > Renderer#renderKeyframes(keyframes: Keyframes, name?: string, options?: RenderOptions): string

 Renders a _keyframes object_ as a `@keyframes` at-rule and returns the animation name.
-A custom animation name may be provided as the 2rd argument (does not account for collision), or a unique one will be generated.
+A custom animation name may be provided as the 2rd argument (does not account for collision), otherwise a unique collision-free one will be generated.

 ```ts
 const animationName = renderer.renderKeyframes({